StefanMunnes/SICSS_2023/sessions/day4_text_analysis_1/day4_text_analysis_1.md

 # Topic modeling: LDA

-- what is a text about? how differ the topic over time? between texts?
+- what is a text about? how do the topics differ over time? between texts?
-- 'topic' is characterised by a set of high probability co-occurring word
+- 'topic' is characterised by a set of high probability co-occurring words
 - topics ermerge (unsupervised) from the methodology and the corpus
-- researcher decides number of topics $\rightarrow$ degree of granularity
+- number of topics set by researcher $\rightarrow$ degree of granularity
 - LDA (Latent Dirichlet allocation) most frequently used

-David Blei (2012): Probabilistic topic models, [tutorial hier!](https://cbail.github.io/SICSS_Topic_Modeling.html)
+David Blei (2012): Probabilistic topic models, [tutorial here!](https://cbail.github.io/SICSS_Topic_Modeling.html)

 ```r